gambitproject/gambit/doc/gui.nash.rst

 background, and displays a dialog showing all equilibria computed so far.
-The computation can be cancelled at any time by clicking on the cancel icon , which terminates the computation but keeps any equilibria computed.
+The computation can be cancelled at any time by clicking on the cancel icon, which terminates the computation but keeps any equilibria computed.